shubhe25p/shubhe25p.github.io/_pages/experience.md

            * Created Network Load Balancer(NLB), managed Node Groups and modified CI/CD pipeline for this new setup.
            * Utilized ConfigMaps and Persistent Storage for Prometheus to collect cluster-wide metrics.
 BlackBox Exporters were used to probe internal API endpoints.
 Prometheus was configured to automatically discover new pods through its service discovery functionality.

-  * Skills acquired: Kubernetes, Message Queues, Redis, Cassandra, VueJS, TypeScript, and GraphQL.
+  * Skills acquired: Kubernetes, Message Queues, Redis, Cassandra, VueJS, TypeScript, PostgreSQL and GraphQL.
   * Links: [Website](https://bharattechlabs.com/)

 * **Omni Automation, India**